michaelsdr/momentumnet/doc/index.rst

    >>> resnet = resnet101(pretrained=True)
    >>> mresnet101 = transform_to_momentumnet(resnet, gamma=0.99, use_backprop=False)

-This initiates a Momentum ResNet with weights of a pretrained Resnet-101 on ImageNet.

-Importantly, this method also works with Pytorch Transformers module, specifying the residual layers to be turned into their Momentum counterpart.
+Importantly, this method also works with Pytorch Transformers module, specifying the residual layers to be turned into their Momentum version.

 .. code:: python